Donandrade/authenticationANDdiagnostics/README.md

 - Performs hierarchical clustering on the dissimilarity matrix using average linkage method.
 - Generates a dendrogram plot to visualize the clustering results.
 - Saves the dendrogram plot as `M144.pdf`.

 ### Cluster Identification and Visualization
 - Identifies clusters in the hierarchical clustering results and assigns colors to each cluster.
 - Generates a line plot of the HRM data, color-coded by cluster, to show the fluorescence data across different temperature ranges.
 - Saves the line plot as `df_M144.pdf`.
-### Cluster Plot
-Plots a colored dendrogram with labels indicating different clusters.
-The colors represent different clusters and provide a visual indication of how samples are grouped based on their dissimilarities.

 ## USAGE
 Place your HRM data file in the `../data/` directory.
 The example file used is named M144_Raw_Data.txt.
 You can use the same name for your file, or if you choose a different name, make sure to update the filename on line 22 of the code (`hrm_analysis/m144.R`).